 Kelly has served as a professor of theology at Reformed Theological Seminary, first from 1981 at the Jackson campus, and since 1994 at the campus in Charlotte.
 He is professor emeritus now.
 He worked with David F. Wright at the University of Edinburgh as editor-in-chief of a new English translation Calvin’s Old Testament commentary.
 At this University he earned his Ph.D. degree.

 Mentor, an imprint of Christian Focus Publications in Fearn, Ross-shire, Scotland, is publishing a systematic theology written by Kelly.
 Until now two volumes of the three that are planned, have seen the light.
 Kelly gave his systematic theology the title Systematic Theology.
 Grounded in Holy Scripture and understood in the light of the Church.
-In the first volume the doctrine of God and especially of the Trinity is treated and in the second volume the doctrine of Christ.
-Having read this two volumes I eagerly await the third one on the Holy Spirit.
+In the first volume the doctrine of God and especially of the Trinity is treated, in the second volume the doctrine of Christ and it the third one the doctrine of Holy Spirit and the church.

 Kelly wants to be both a reformed and a catholic scholar believing with Warfield that in reformed theology the content of the Bible and the manifestation of Christianity finds its deepest expression.
 In the introduction of the first volume of his Systematic Theology Kelly explicitly quotes the saintly nineteenth century Scottish scholar John Duncan: ‘I am first a Christian, next a Catholic, then a Calvinist, fourth a Paedobaptist, and fifth a Presbyterian and I cannot reverse this order.’